sac-svt/sac-svt-2024/index.md

 An author or a proxy attending SAC MUST present the paper.
 This is a requirement for the paper/poster to be included in the ACM digital library.
 No-show of registered papers and posters will result in excluding them from the ACM digital library.

+### New Poster Page Limit in 2024

+We would like to draw your attention to the fact that the page limit for posters has changed from last year.
+It is now 2 pages with a possibility of one more for an extra charge.

 Author kit with formatting guidelines for all submission types: [https://www.sigapp.org/sac/sac2024/authorkit.php](https://www.sigapp.org/sac/sac2024/authorkit.php)